 Types of Insulin You Need To Know (and How They Work)

 There are five main types of insulin.
-The difference among types of insulin is how long they take to start working and lower blood sugar and the duration- how long they work in your blood stream to effect blood sugar.
+The difference between them is how long they take to start working and lower blood sugar and the duration (how long they work in your blood stream to affect blood sugar).
 The “insulin peak” is the point at which the dose is working at its maximum.
 Most people with type 1 diabetes need to use more than one kind of insulin to mimic the role of the pancreas as closely as possible.

 The Different Insulin Types and How They Work

 - Rapid-acting: Rapid-acting insulin starts working about 15 minutes after injection, peaks (or is at maximum effectiveness) in about 1 hour and continues to work for 2 to 4 hours after injection.
 (Examples: Insulin glulisine (Apidra), insulin lispro (Admelog, Humalog), and insulin aspart (Fiasp, NovoLog)

 - Regular or Short-acting: Regular or short-acting insulin starts working 30 minutes after injection, peaks anywhere from 2 to 3 hours after injection, and continues to work for about 3 to 6 hours.
 (Examples: Human Regular)

 - Intermediate-acting: Intermediate-acting insulin starts working 2 to 4 hours after injection, peaks about 4 to 12 hours later, and lasts approximately 12 to 18 hours.
 (Example: NPH)